Developing a successful grant strategy for a law enforcement agency Part III

 Best case scenario: You put together a great grant team, submitted a terrific application, and got funded!

 The fact is, your agency can’t have a great grant strategy if you forget to also develop a system for managing the grant you were awarded.
-Not properly managing a grant could mean you lose the funding (in other words, you have to pay it back) and your chances of getting future grants is slim.
+Not properly managing a grant could mean you lose the funding (in other words, you have to pay it back) and your chances of getting future grants are slim.

 Don’t forget, once the award documents are signed your grant is a legally binding contract between your agency and the funder.
 All requirements must be met.
 The nice thing is, this will be spelled out in great detail in your award documents.
 Read everything you are given and make sure you will be able to fulfill the requirements before accepting the grant.